robin-ng/1/about.md

 </p>

 <p style="margin-bottom:15px">
-I am affiliated to the CRC TR 224 B05 and the MaCCI. <br/> I also hold the <span title="Social Science Research Council (Singapore) Graduate Research Fellowship">SSRC GRF</span>.
+I am affiliated to the <a href="https://www.crctr224.de/" title="Collaborative Research Center Transregio 224 Project B05">CRC TR 224 B05</a> and the <a href="https://www.macci-mannheim.eu/" title="Mannheim Centre for Competition and Innovation">MaCCI</a>. <br/>
+I also hold the <a title="Social Science Research Council (Singapore) Graduate Research Fellowship">SSRC GRF</a>.
 </p>

 <p style="margin-bottom:15px">